Trodelvy® (sacituzumab govitecan-hziy)

 Loose or watery stools (diarrhea)

-Diarrhea is common with TRODELVY and can also be severe.
-Severe diarrhea can lead to the loss of too much body fluid, known as dehydration, and kidney problems.
+Severe diarrhea can lead to loss of too much body fluid, known as dehydration, and kidney problems.
 Your healthcare provider should monitor you for diarrhea and give you medicine as needed to help control your diarrhea.
-If you lose too much fluid, your healthcare provider may need to give you fluids and electrolytes to replace body salts.
-If you develop diarrhea during treatment with TRODELVY, your healthcare provider should check to see if diarrhea may be caused by an infection.
-Your healthcare provider may decrease your dose, delay treatment, or permanently stop TRODELVY if your diarrhea is severe and cannot be controlled with anti-diarrheal medicines like loperamide (IMODIUM®) or similar. | ||||||
+If you lose too much body fluid, your healthcare provider may need to give you fluids and electrolytes to replace body salts.
+If you develop diarrhea during treatment with TRODELVY, your healthcare provider should check to see if diarrhea may be caused by an infection. | ||||||

 |